✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Common questions about SleekView for TrustPulse

 Yes.
 The plugin keeps a hook-to-campaign mapping in its option array.
 SleekView surfaces it as a column and lets you filter by campaign name.
+Orphaned hooks (campaign deleted on the TrustPulse side) keep the original mapping name with a strikethrough so you can identify which campaign used to own them.

 Pricing